nivedwho/GSoC-2021-TF-GAN/README.md

 </p>

 ## Project Abstract
 [TensorFlow GAN](https://github.com/tensorflow/gan) is a lightweight library that provides a convenient way to train and evaluate GAN models.
-GANs have come a long way in the past few years and in through this project more recent GAN models with better performance and more applications such as Image Super Resolution and Text-to-Image translation will be added as examples to the library.
+GANs have come a long way in the past few years and through this project more recent GAN models with better performance and more applications such as Image Super Resolution and Text-to-Image translation will be added as examples to the library.
 Additionally multiple Colab notebooks will also be added to demonstrate the performances of each of these example models and also to explore various functionalities of the library.

 ## Tasks
 |Tasks|Code|Status|PR|